Many breast cancer patients can skip chemo, big study finds

 Certain women 50 or younger did benefit from chemo; slightly fewer cases of cancer spreading far beyond the breast occurred among some of them given chemo, depending on their risk scores on the gene test.

-All women like those in the study should get gene testing to guide their care, said Dr. Richard Schilsky, chief medical officer of the oncology society.
-Oncotype DX costs around $4,000, which Medicare and many insurers cover.
+All women like those in the study should get gene testing to guide their care, said Dr Richard Schilsky, chief medical officer of the oncology society.
+Oncotype DX costs around US$4000, which Medicare and many insurers cover.
 Similar tests including one called MammaPrint also are widely used.

-Dr. Jennifer Litton at MD Anderson Cancer Center in Houston, agreed, but said, "Risk to one person is not the same thing as risk to another.
+Dr Jennifer Litton at MD Anderson Cancer Centre in Houston, agreed, but said: "Risk to one person is not the same thing as risk to another.
 There are some people who say, 'I don't care what you say, I'm never going to do chemo,'" and won't even have the gene test, she said.
 Others want chemo for even the smallest chance of benefit.

 Adine Usher, 78, who lives in Hartsdale, New York, joined the study 10 years ago at Montefiore and was randomly assigned to the group given chemo.